 Another disadvantage with using colours is that because the choice of colours is arbitrary, there’s an extra step between seeing the colour and recalling the correct tone.
 This can be learnt, of course, but still takes some getting used to.

 There’s is actually empirical evidence that colouring doesn’t do much good, but note that the point in this article is to show what tone it is, not to use it for memorisation.
 I wrote more about this here:

-Using tone marks without Pinyin
+Using marks to show Chinese tones without Pinyin